QFPay/QFPAY_Oversea/2_payment.md

 Level2:
 It is not visible to merchant,QFPay encapsulates the logic behind it.
 So one pair of parameter can use be both used in Alipay and Wechat.
+Only Chengdu System has mchid, Beijing System not needed.

  This payment API can not be used in a mobile phone app development.（No SDK provided）